Pinns History, Family Crest & Coats of Arms

 Early Origins of the Pinns family

-The surname Pinns was first found in Buckingham where they held a family seat
+The surname Pinns was first found in Buckingham at Penn, a parish, in the union of Amersham, hundred of Burnham.

 Early History of the Pinns family